Calculasians/calculasians.github.io/_posts/2017-11-30-thinking-about-japanese.md

 ---
 <pre class="blog-posts">

-This journey makes references to Lingq.com, an old website that had once partially contributed to my ability to speak Japanese today.
-A “Lingq” is essentially an online vocabulary card.

-This article was originally a forum post that I started writing, only because I “felt like it” that day.
+While I have written a finite amount of essays in the past, particularly before coming to college, I would consider this one of the more "long-windedly incoherent" one of them.
+Rather than an organized methodical execution, this was merely a stream of words that conveniently fit together in their immediate vicinity, a post that I started writing, only because I “felt like it” that day.
 Had no idea it would get so long that day either.
 Have fun reading (if your attention span can handle it) 🙂

 -----Today, I got into a bit of a pickle.
 It was a warm summer day and I happened to have been walking down a narrow but long, rough but soothing cobblestone road in the midst of a shady crevice between two buildings stacked rather intricately around me as if I were in some sort of a deep dish pizza as a microbial virus sitting dead center in a piece of pepperoni.
 It was at that moment having reached this sort of transcended “nirvana” so to speak, that I realized that the true meaning of learning a language is not how, but where to do it.

 I searched corner after corner in this new world of mine, only to find that each new location brought on a new set of challenges to learning Japanese that I would not have otherwise encountered in my journey across the long lonely road.
 But one thing was certain in my mind all along, I was headed on the right track.
 And perhaps it was just that sense of reason that propelled me only forward, like a spring without any restoring force.
 And without any restoring force I was.
 Long after the day had gone by and the streets had vanished and sun dropping behind the cheesy crust before my eyes, that I checked the top right corner of my web browser.
-5000 Lingq created today.
+5000 vocab cards created today.
 I looked closer, with my fingers jamming uncontrollably at the space bar, 5001, 5002, 5003, I knew at that point there was no stop, the life behind me shifting behind my peripheral vision, vanishing into the unreachable void conventionally known as the past.

 But I knew these numbers weren’t going anywhere this time.